jh1993/UnderusedOptions/README.txt

 - Weakness changed to lightning damage.
 - Now melts walls on all affected tiles.
 Red Dwarf upgrade removed.
 - Red Giant (5 SP): Void Orb gains +1 radius.
 Void Orb also deals fire damage.
-- Black Hole (5 SP): Each turn, Void Orb pulls all nearby enemies 1 tile toward itself before dealing damage; the pull range is three times the orb's radius.
+- Black Hole (5 SP): Each turn, Void Orb pulls all enemies in a double radius burst toward itself by 1 tile before dealing damage.
+The pull starts at the outermost edges of the burst, so an enemy may be pulled multiple times.
 Void Orb also deals dark damage.
 - Void Walk upgrade affects twice the radius, and no longer turns chasms into floors; the teleport fails if the orb is on a chasm but the explosion still happens.
 Now has a chance to refund a charge of the spell, equal to remaining duration divided by max duration.
 Cost increased to 3 SP.

 Blizzard: